 Treasurer Lillard is an attorney who earned a Juris Doctor degree at the University of Memphis and also a Master of Laws in Taxation (LL.M. in Taxation) from the University of Florida.
 He practiced business law for over 25 years in the private sector, specializing in finance, securities, health and tax law.
 He served as counsel in equity and debt securities offerings, and mergers and acquisitions transactions.
 He also practiced municipal law, emphasizing the fields of economic development and municipal finance.
 During his law practice, Treasurer Lillard was listed in multiple editions of The Best Lawyers in America, and achieved an “AV” peer rating by Martindale Hubbell.
 He served as a Shelby County Commissioner, was Chairman of the Shelby County Board of Commissioners and also served as president of the Tennessee County Commissioners Association.
 Before his election to the Shelby County Commission, he served as a Shelby County Election Commissioner for nine years.

-David H. Lillard, Jr., Tennessee State Treasurer, is married to Patricia Newton and has two children, Scott Lillard and Brooke Lillard, and a stepdaughter, Rachel Newton.
-He is a member of Christ United Methodist Church in Memphis, where he has served as a Sunday school teacher.
-He has also served on the administrative boards of two other Methodist churches.
+Treasurer Lillard was raised in Tennessee.
+He is married to Patricia Newton and has three children, Scott Lillard, Brooke Lillard, and a stepdaughter Rachel Newton.
+He is a lifelong United Methodist and member of Christ United Methodist Church in Memphis.